MandalAutomations/Ollama-Devcontainer/examples/examples_to_add.md

 - **data_augmentation.py** - Script to perform simple data augmentation on images in img/ (rotate, flip, etc.).

-- **benchmark.py** - Script to benchmark the performance (speed, accuracy) of your models or pipelines.
+- **text_classification.py** - Example of classifying text into categories using a model or rule-based approach.